 Before starting this exercise, you should have completed all the Absolute Beginners’ workshop exercises.
 If not, take a look at those exercises before continuing.
 Each section below also indicates which of the earlier worksheets are relevant.

-Relevant worksheet: Using RStudio projects
+Relevant worksheet: Intro to RStudio